- Quick instructions

 - Change how files are listed in menu

 - Using .mnu files

-- To change the wallpaper - add a 800x600 \_ISO\Mybackground.bmp or .jpg file (save using MS Paint) or specify one in the MyE2B.cfg file - see below for details.
+- To change the wallpaper - add a 800x600 24-colour \_ISO\Mybackground.bmp or .jpg file (save using MS Paint) or specify one in the MyE2B.cfg file - see below for details.

 - To change the text of individual payload menu entries, simply rename the payload file (e.g. 'ubuntu-14.04-desktop-amd64.iso' can be renamed to 'Ubuntu 14.04 64-bit Desktop.iso').
-Note: Spaces in filenames can cause problems - always test without spaces first and then change the file name once it is working!
+Note: Spaces in filenames can cause problems - always test without spaces first and then change the file name once it is working correctly!

 - To change the menu text and help text below the menu for a specific payload, add a matching .txt file.

 - The Menu entry order is determined by E2B which sorts the payload and .mnu filenames alphabetically - so just rename them to change their order in a menu.
 Tip: press the spacebar twice to pause file enumeration so you can see how E2B has ordered each item.

 - To change the other menu sub-headings and E2B menu text - see 'Changing the Language'.

 - E2B also uses .mnu files to add new grub4dos menu entries into a menu - you can add more .mnu files, delete or rename them (but don't edit an existing E2B .mnu file unless you first change its filename).

 - You can create a new menu folder with its own entry in the Main menu by using E2B SUBMENU Maker.cmd.

 - Double-click on \_ISO\PimpMyDrive.cmd to add some demo menu entries (.mnu files) for you to test out (E2B v1.92+)

-- \_ISO\MyE2B.cfg may have been created for you by the Make_E2B.exe creation utility.
+- \_ISO\MyE2B.cfg may have already been created for you when you made the E2B USB drive.

 - Edit the \_ISO\MyE2B.cfg file - see thi s page for details.

 - The \_ISO\Sample_MyE2B.cfg file contains many examples of all the possible configuration settings.